 2020 will marked the 30th anniversary of World Relief Jacksonville's work in North Florida.
 For 27 of those years, Elaine Carson (Founding Director of the Jacksonville branch) welcomed thousands of new refugees to Jacksonville.

 In 1961, during a college Bible study, Mrs. P was called to help those oppressed behind the Iron Curtain.
 However, God spent the next 27 years preparing her for that calling through her life as a missionary, pastor's wife and mother.
 Finally in 1988, while working as a resettlement volunteer for Lutheran Social Services in Jacksonville, God opened the door sending Jacksonville's first Ukrainian extended family of 32 to Mrs. P’s door, literally.
 God continued to prepare and bless as she worked as a volunteer for three years, until World Relief Tampa asked her to open a part-time Jacksonville sub-office in September 1991.
 Jacksonville’s climate, affordable housing, job opportunities and Mrs. P’s persistence, led to the birth of the WRJ office.
 WRJ served refugees from the former Soviet Union with a paid staff of one and many volunteers.

 Since then, WRJ has resettled refugees and survivors of human trafficking from countries all across the globe.
-Over the years the office has grown into a unique and multicultural staff which represents over a dozen different cultures and languages.
+Over the years the office has grown into a unique and multicultural staff which represents a multitude of different cultures and languages.